 I have wanted a remake since 1996.

-03/28/11.
-Kate Winslet is the new Mildred Pierce.
-This should be a very good series with this excellent actress.
-I am very disappointed that it is not shot in Southern California.
+In 2011, a most anticipated miniseries was made, starring Kate Winslet is the new Mildred Pierce.
+This was a very good series with this excellent actress.
+I am very disappointed that it was not shot in Southern California.
 Cain's book is about the Los Angeles area.
-It takes place in Glendale, Pasadena, San Marino with scenes in Laguna Beach.
+It takes place in Glendale, Pasadena, and San Marino with scenes in Laguna Beach.